 Since the vast majority of buyers are searching online for property to buy, this is where the marketing of your property begins.
 No matter where buyers are looking online, they will find your property.
 Because of our strategic partnerships with the most highly trafficked real estate websites in the U.S. and internationally your property will be listed and advertised on:

 - And many other sites…

-Additionally, your property will be featured on this site (one of the most advanced and user friendly real estate sites in the area) as well as having a custom created stand alone site that will feature your property online.
+Additionally, your property will be featured on this site (one of the most advanced and user-friendly real estate sites in the area) as well as having a custom-created stand-alone site that will feature your property online.
 We drive traffic to our sites through creative linking strategies, classified ads, traditional internet marketing such as banner ads, and pay-per-click advertising (PPC) on many national search engines.
 We generated tens of thousands of visitors and page views per month with this step alone.
 And while many firms may be able to say they have your property online, that is simply not enough.
 What really differentiates our online marketing is the number of real buyer leads we generate for your property by creating specific calls to action to get them to “announce” to us that they are interested in your property.
 Not only is your property seen online, we drive people to truly want to visit it in person.

 At Charlesgate, we stop at nothing to showcase your home in the best manner possible from professional photography to SD Matterport technology.
 One of our clients’ favorite benefits of our marketing strategy, however, is our individual property websites designed to showcase the features of your home inside to out.
-These websites not only look pretty, however, they are buyer-generating machines optimized to drive direct buyers to your home.
+These websites not only look pretty, however, but they are also buyer-generating machines optimized to drive direct buyers to your home.